 We have stringent management and maintenance of our site to ensure it is safe and secure which includes management of visitors to our site.

-All visitors must sign in and wear a visitor badge and be escorted unless they have met our vetting requirements to work in school unsupervised.
+All visitors must sign in and wear a visitor sticker if they are not to be unaccompanied on site and be escorted unless they have met our vetting requirements to work in school unsupervised.

 Our staff are trained to administer first aid and where necessary, we will advise parents of any treatment undertaken in school.